 They travelled from Egypt tthrough to Yoruba land in Nigeria, Benin Republic and Togo and settled in Ghana, Mali, Sierra Leone, Guinea trading and training women to make African Black Soap.
 They were known as ‘Pepper traders’ and the soaps they sold became known as ‘Pepper Traders Soap’ amongst the West African communities they settled.

 Their children today make these soap in Ghana, Nigeria, Sierra Leone and continue to sell their ancestors hand crafted soaps.
 African Black Soap is popularly made and sold in Ghana and Sierra Leone.

-The different regions in West Africa now produce different types of the soap popularly called African Black Soap.
+The different regions in West Africa now produce different soaps and call it ‘African Black Soap’.